4est-is-Forrest/square-iron/content/docs/Connectors/_index.md

         logins = instances

 If the Driver's 'Cookies' file exists, use a Session to import them and perform a JSON query.
 Any return code other than 200 adds the instance to the 'logins' list.
-Otherwise if the the 'Cookies' file does not exist, all instances are added to 'logins.'
+If the 'Cookies' file does not exist, naturally, all instances are added to 'logins' list.

+The Session offers a quick way to test whether cookies have expired and it will be used very often in this module.

+Aside from saving time with logging in, knowing login states ahead of time simplifies what exactly the Driver should expect, thus handling potential redirects is no longer necessary.